Last week, the Gambling Commission announced an upgrade to their KYC policy for all governed bodies, BBC reports.

 South African casinos have quite a lot of work to do.
 It means changing how the platform works within a couple of months.
 Both policy and the software have to change to comply with the new regulation.

 What does this mean for South African gamblers

 While most work lies on the shoulders of casinos, your gambling also has to change.
-You can’t just register and gamble right away under the new rules.
+You can’t just register and gamble for real money right away under the new rules.